darrenburns/ward/docs/source/guide/pyproject.toml.rst

 You don't need a ``pyproject.toml`` file to use Ward.

-If you do decide to use one, Ward will find read your ``pyproject.toml`` file and treat the values inside it as defaults.
+If you do decide to use one, Ward will find and read your ``pyproject.toml`` file, and treat the values inside it as defaults.

 If you pass an option via the command line that also appears in your ``pyproject.toml``, the option supplied via the command line takes priority.